cionescu/morpheus-heroku/README.md

 Add this to your gemfile

-`gem 'morpheus'`
+`gem 'morpheus-heroku'`

-Generate an initializer for `config/morpheus.rb` with
+Generate an initializer for `config/morpheus-heroku.rb` with

-`bundle exec rails generate morpheus`
+`bundle exec rails generate morpheus-heroku`

 ## Automate deploying to Heroku

-Morpheus will infer the current branch from git, deploy it to Heroku master, run the migrations and then tag the release in git.
+MorpheusHeroku will infer the current branch from git, deploy it to Heroku master, run the migrations and then tag the release in git.

 `bundle exec rake deploy:production`

 ## Fetch a database backup from Heroku

-Morpheus will fetch the latest PG backup.
+MorpheusHeroku will fetch the latest PG backup.
 If there is no backup, then it will create one.
 It is strongly recommended to set a recurring Heroku backup to avoid loading stale data. https://devcenter.heroku.com/articles/heroku-postgres-backups#scheduling-backups